 - Time: No cookie dough chilling required and the ingredients don’t need to come to room temperature first.
 You can start right now if you wanted.
 I LOVE THAT!

 Vanilla Bean Biscotti in Step-by-Step Photos

 Before you begin the full written recipe below, let me walk you through the process with some photos and quick explanations.
 I know you’ll find all this helpful when you begin the biscotti in your own kitchen.

 Get your oven preheated.
 Again, there’s no dough chilling needed so you can get the oven started right away.
 You’ll bake two trays of biscotti at the same time, but you can also bake in batches if your oven isn’t large enough.

 Start the dough.
 Combine the dry ingredients including the flour, sugar, baking powder, and salt.
 I find 1 teaspoon of baking powder is plenty to provide enough lift, but still keeps the cookies dense and crunchy.
 With a pastry cutter or fork, cut in cold and cubed butter until the mixture is crumbly.
 See the left photo below?
 Just like that.
 Then pour in the wet ingredients.
 Whisk eggs, oil, and vanilla together.
 Pour over the flour/butter mixture, as pictured on the right below:

-Use a wooden spoon or rubber spatula to bring the ingredients together.
+Use a wooden spoon or silicone spatula to bring the ingredients together.
 It will be a crumbly mess.
 Don’t over-work or over-think this!
 Pour it out onto a lightly floured work surface:

 Using lightly floured hands, mold the dough into a ball.
 Do this by kneading (folding) it all together several times.
 Assuming you followed the recipe, I promise the crumbly mess will come together.
 Cut the ball in half: